Healthdirect Free Australian health advice you can count on.

 What is long-sightedness?

-The size and shape of the eye largely causes long-sightedness.
+The size and shape of your eye is the main cause of long-sightedness.

-When light enters the eye, it is bent by the cornea, the clear layer on the front of the eye, and the lens.
+When light enters the eye, it's bent by the cornea, the clear layer on the front of the eye, and the lens.
 This process is known as refraction.

-If you have normal vision, the rays of light are brought into focus right on the retina, the layer at the back of the eye.
-If you are long-sighted, the cornea is not sufficiently curved or the eye is too short, so the light rays from close objects focus behind, rather than on, the retina when the eye is resting (not actively focusing on something).
+If you have normal vision, the rays of light are brought into focus on the retina, the layer at the back of the eye.

-Many people are slightly long-sighted and the lens automatically corrects for the refractive error by adjusting the focus to get a sharp image.
+If you are slightly long-sighted, often the lens of your eye can automatically correct for the refractive error.
+Your eye muscles can adjust the focus to get a sharp image.

-People who are more long-sighted, or who do a lot of near-focus activities such as reading, need more adjustment.
-This means their eyes can get tired by the end of the day and they might get headaches.
+If you are more long-sighted, or do a lot of near-focus activities such as reading, you may need more adjustment.
+This means your eyes can get tired by the end of the day and they might get headaches.

 You have a slightly higher chance of being long-sighted if either of your parents is long-sighted.